The Law of Total Tricks in bridge

 East West can make 4♥ and North South are only 1 down in 4♠.
 It's better for North and South to give East and West 100 points for going down our way rather than 620 (or 420) for letting them make game.

 North has promised a 5 card heart suit and you have 3 card support so it looks like 8 tricks all you should be competing for.
 However, East and West have an 8 card fit and they are trying to play at the 2-level.
 You can bid 3♥ to push them out of their comfort level.

-Even though you weren't strong enough to make a takeout double on the first round, you can't afford to let East and West play at the 2-level when they have an 8-card heart fit.
+Even though you weren't strong enough to double on the first round, you can't afford to let East and West play at the 2-level when they have an 8-card heart fit.
 Your double when the bidding is about to die out is called a balancing double and partner will know to bid.
 Maybe you'll make a contract your way, maybe it will be a good sacrifice or maybe the opposition will bid 1 more and go down.

 LTT can also help you to decide when to make a penalty double.

-On this next hand you have an 8 card spade fit and plenty of points but although you might make 4♠ you're probably better off making a of their 4♥ contract.
+On this next hand you have an 8 card spade fit and plenty of points but although you might make 4♠ you're probably better off making a penalty double of their 4♥ contract.
 Each side appears to have a trump fit but not a great trump fit.